Extensible-Clinical-Imaging-QC-Tool/PKModelProject/README.md

 # Licence

-This project uses the following licence: MIT.
+This project uses the following licence: [a relative link](Licence.md)